radwinskis/RadGEEToolbox/docs/featurelist.rst

 - Calculate geodesically corrected surface area from NDWI (water) pixels using **dynamic thresholding** (Otsu method)
 - **Extract singleband pixel values along a transect** (or multiple transects) for every image in a collection, with options to save to CSV (data organized by image date)
 - **Extract regionally reduced statistics** (mean, median, etc.) within a circular buffer for one or more coordinates for every image in a collection, with options to change buffer size, save as CSV, and more (data organized by image date)
+- Easily export spatiotemporal statistics to pandas DataFrame or CSV

 Temporal Reductions
 -------------------